 Perhaps the best way to visualize the placement and removal of pallets in this flow rack system is to view a few short videos.

-Loading the Maximum Density Flow Rail System
+Loading and Unloading the Maximum Density Flow Rail System

 Comparison to Push Back Rack Systems